tangix/ci4-zen-zone/rethinking-my-php-dev-env/part-2-creating-docker-images.md

 The quick overview of allocated resources was indeed helpful and allowed me to scale down the allocated RAM from 8 GB (default) to 6GB without any noticeable slowdown.

+## Updates and Comments

+### 2022-11-14

+Got error `docker: invalid reference format: repository name must be lowercase.`  when trying to run a project.

+Found out that the volume mapping breaks if the path to the project directory contains spaces.
+Fixed this in `zshdocker` by enclosing the mapping in quotes.

+### 2022-11-08

+Need to get the PHP 7.4 version up and running for web-development.
+Found out it's easier to script the change when having generic 7.4 or 8.1 image names.
+Changed the name of the build images for `apache` to include the version in the image name instead of the name of the container.
+Also noticing my PHP 7.4 project requires `mcrypt`.

+Added the `sphp` function to `zshdocker` file.

 ## Organizing stuff

 I mainly live in the Terminal on the command line or in PhpStorm.
 Having an organized and efficient structure is important for me.
 I keep all my work in `~/Tangix_Work/` with important projects having names starting with `_` to be at the top of the list.
 A couple of `zsh` functions and aliases help me move around quickly - for example `tw` taking me directly to the work directory or `gh` taking me to the directory of all my GitHub projects.